PV String Sizing Calculations for Grid-Tied Inverters

 The solar panel datasheet provides performance data under Standard Test Conditions (STC), which are a laboratory benchmark of 25°C cell temperature and 1000 W/m² of irradiance.
 Key values include:

 - Module Open Circuit Voltage (Voc): This is the maximum voltage a single panel can produce when it’s not connected to a load.
-It’s the foundational value for safety calculations.
+It’s foundational for maximum-voltage (safety) calculations required by NEC 690.7.

 - Module Maximum Power Voltage (Vmp): This is the voltage at which the panel produces maximum power when operating under load.
-It is used to ensure the system performs efficiently in hot weather.
+It is used to ensure the system performs efficiently in hot weather and to check the inverter MPPT window.

-- Temperature Coefficient of Voc: This value, typically a negative percentage per degree Celsius (e.g., -0.28%/°C), indicates how much the open-circuit voltage changes for every degree of temperature deviation from STC.
-This is crucial for cold-weather safety calculations.
+- Temperature Coefficient of Voc: This value, typically a negative percentage per degree Celsius (e.g., -0.25%/°C as an example), indicates how much the open-circuit voltage changes for every degree of temperature deviation from STC.
+NEC 690.7 specifically requires use of the module’s Voc temperature coefficient (if provided) to calculate the maximum Voc at the lowest-expected ambient temperature.

 String Inverter Specifications